Skip to content

 The CFA in South Africa

-In South Africa, the CFA brings together the key actors in the climate finance ‘supply chain’: project proponents & developers, finance providers (private and public, national, regional & global) and policymakers.
-The CFA also seeks to deliver several co-benefits, such as supporting a just transition and green recovery efforts from COVID-19 through inclusive approaches to sustainable development, improved gender equality, and building resilience to climate impacts.
+The CFA-SA is a practical and deal-oriented programme that supports climate projects to improve their bankability and appeal to financiers.
+In South Africa, the CFA brings together the key actors in the climate finance ‘supply chain’: project developers, finance providers (private and public, national, regional & global) policymakers and broader ecosystem players.
+The CFA also seeks to deliver several co-benefits, such as supporting a just transition through inclusive approaches to sustainable development, improved gender equality and social inclusion, and building resilience to climate impacts.

 1. Project assessment